Anan51/TDTbot/wit_data/zones/underwash/encounters/abandoned_chest.md

 -------------
 tdt$chest_listen

 Something in the air clues you in that this isnt a normal chest.
 You perk up your ears, close your eyes, and listen.
 You hear the sounds of the wood creaking.
 The sounds of the waterway rushing outside.
 The drops of the the Ether seeping in through the stone walls.
 The sounds of... breathing...
 Its faint, but you can identify that that breathing is coming from the chest.
 Its a mimic.
 You have heard about these and you know how to deal with it.
 You stand up as tall as you can and begin clanging your weapon on the ground and growling and roaring.
 You bear your fangs and make as much noise as you can.
-After a little while, the mimic begins to slowly back away towards a hole in the house, revealing a pile of gold where it was digesting (gain !r 1d10 gold)
+After a little while, the mimic begins to slowly back away towards a hole in the house, revealing a pile of gold where it was digesting (gain 10 gold)